Woody Allen

-In 1979, Allen began a professional and personal relationship with actress Mia Farrow.
-Over a decade-long period, they collaborated on 13 films and conceived a child, the journalist Ronan Farrow, who was born in 1987.
-The couple separated after Allen began a relationship in 1991 with Mia's and Andre Previn's adopted daughter Soon-Yi Previn.
-In 1992, Farrow publicly accused Allen of sexually abusing their adopted daughter, the seven-year-old Dylan Farrow.
-The allegation gained substantial media attention, but Allen was never charged or prosecuted, and he vehemently denied the allegation.
-Allen married Previn in 1997, and they adopted two children.
+From 1980 to 1992, Allen had a professional and personal relationship with actress Mia Farrow.
+They collaborated on 13 films.
+The couple separated after he began a relationship in 1991 with Mia's and Andre Previn's 21-year-old adopted daughter Soon-Yi Previn.
+In 1992, Farrow publicly accused him of sexually abusing their adopted daughter, Dylan Farrow.
+The allegation gained substantial media attention, but Allen was never charged or prosecuted and has vehemently denied the allegation.
+Allen married Previn in 1997 and they have adopted two children.